 Each regular transaction can include two cost types:

 - The bank or card scheme commissions, which can be a percentage and/or a fixed fee.
 In some cases, these fees also decrease as volume increases.

 To download a sample Invoice, click here.

-Your invoice typically consists of at least two pages:
+Your invoice consists of at least two pages:

-- A header page summarising the previous month's transaction fees and commissions.
+- A header page summarizing the previous month's transaction fees and commissions.

 - A detail page with tables for calculated and already deducted amounts.

-- Optionally, you may choose to break down tour invoice details by merchant account; in this case, your invoice includes additional pages, organized by merchant account.
+- Optionally, you may choose to break down your invoice details by merchant account; in this case, your invoice includes additional pages, organized by merchant account.

 Invoice summary page